wp-plugins/wp-youtube-lyte/readme.txt

 * The videoobject microdata is NOT added for audio-only embeds, playlists or widgets
 * Google will not always display the thumbnail, this presumably depends of the relevance of the video to the rest of the page.

+= How does captions-support get added to the microdata? = In January 2014 [Benetech](http://benetech.org/), a U.S. nonprofit that develops and uses technology to create positive social change, offered a patch that adds the [accessibilityFeature property](http://schema.org/accessibilityFeature) to the microdata for videos that have captions.
+If you have microdata enabled, WP YouTube Lyte will automatically try to check (in a seperate, asynchronous call via a proxy-webservice, as YouTube only offers captions in their API v3 which requires authentication) if captions are available and if so, adds the accessibilityFeature property with value captions to the microdata.
+This can be disabled by either disabling microdata or, if you want microdata but not the accessibilityFeature-property by using the "lyte_docaptions"-filter to set captions to false (example-code is in lyte_helper.php_example).

 = Responsive LYTE embeds =
 * The video width in posts and pages will adapt to the width of the container (the div) in which your blogposts/ pages are shown.
 This means that if your theme is responsive, WP YouTube Lyte will follow.
 * Widgets are not responsive.